-- A Local Wait-for-time Statement with an HVI Register defining the wait time at runtime. - · A Local Wait-for-Event Statement. - · A Local While Statement. - A Local If Statement with unmatched branches, that take different execution times.
+- A Local Wait-for-time Statement with an HVI Register defining the wait time at runtime. - A Local Wait-for-Event Statement. - A Local While Statement. - A Local If Statement with unmatched branches, that take different execution times.

-Note that specifying the execution time (duration property) in this scenario is not allowed and will lead to a compilation error.
+NOTE Specifying the execution time (duration property) in this scenario is not permitted and will lead to a compilation error.